 The shamrock is a tiny little plant that is known everywhere St. Patrick’s Day is celebrated.
 Find one with 4 leaves and the impact is even greater as it is the epitome of good luck.
-I felt very lucky to find a small pair of letterpress type, vintage shamrocks – an outline version and a filled in version.
-I felt the filled in version gave a better sense of the shamrock with that wonderful green.
+I felt very lucky to find a small pair of letterpress type, vintage shamrocks – an outline version and a … More Wee Shamrocks Pack a Punch!

 Let these vintage reindeer leap into the hands of your friends and family this holiday season.
 Tiny and classic!
 Reindeers come in green, red and silver – check out the Shop for more info.

 Working on some floral watercolor warm-ups with Dawn Woleslagle in the Online Card Classes, Watercolor: Intermediate Techniques.
 This is Fabriano paper (amazing!) and Gansai Tambi watercolors.

 One of the best ways to meet a 30 Day Coloring Challenge is to sign up for an Online Card Class.
 I am currently making my way through the Watercolor for Card Makers: Intermediate Techniques.
 These particular flowers were made with a technique shared by Yana Smakula.
 I added to the image with coordinating blue and … More 30 Day Coloring Challenge – Day 6

 Using this image from Jennifer Dove, we worked on the tip to tip technique with Copic markers.
 With this technique, you take one marker and touch it to the tip of another marker and then apply your color.
 I practiced this predominantly on the butterfly using Cadmium Red and Cadmium Yellow markers.
 Copic Bootcamp